-4.13 SCHEDULING RECYCLED WATER
+4.13 SCHEDULING RECYCLED WATER; SUPPLY OF OTHER WATER TO RECYCLED WATER DISTRIBUTION SYSTEM

 Recycled water shall be used in compliance with District's "Procedural Guidelines and General Design Requirements."
 The District reserves the right to control and schedule the use of recycled water if, in the opinion of the Manager or his designated representative, scheduling is necessary for purposes including, but not limited to, the maintenance of an acceptable working pressure in the recycled water system and providing for reasonable safeguards in relation to public health.
 Guidelines for such scheduling shall be as deemed appropriate by the Manager or his designated representative.
+The District reserves the right to supply potable or non_potable water to the District's recycled water distribution system from time to time, as the Manager or his designated representative determines to be necessary or useful to augment the recycled water supply to such system.
+The supply of such other water to the system shall be at the District's discretion and shall not change the rates or charges billed for recycled water service nor relieve any recycled water customer of the applicable requirements of the Rules and Regulations, including but not limited to Section 6.2.2.